abdushakoor12/DevGarage/README.md

 # Dev Garage

-An App with some tools.
+An App with some tools, uses [Flutter Shadcn UI](https://flutter-shadcn-ui.mariuti.com/).

 # Platforms

 Designed for desktop

 # Features
-- Link Manager (WIP)
 - Password Generator
 - More....